 Kamran Hosseini, MD, PhD has over 20 years of experience in the field of ophthalmology drug & device development.
-Most recently, as Site Lead & Chief Medical Officer at Insite Vision (a Sun Pharma company), he oversaw clinical, pre-clinical, CMC, manufacturing, regulatory affairs, and drug development programs.
+Most recently, as Site Lead & Chief Medical Officer at Insite Vision Inc., he oversaw clinical, pre-clinical, CMC, manufacturing, regulatory affairs, and drug development programs.
 He led the approval of AzaSite™ in Canada & BromSite™ in USA.
 Prior to InSite, he was the resident expert and a member of the Ophthalmology Task Force of J&J and director of the ocular drug delivery program at Alza Corporation (a J&J company).
 He has over 20 patents in drug delivery (filed & issued) and has (co-)authored over 60 scientific & clinical publications.

 Richard Lindstrom, MD